 SFS does its utmost to help students obtain funding for a quality education.
 Students are encouraged to pursue outside grants and scholarships.
 Representatives are happy to speak with both current and prospective AUA students.
-For more information, please email an SFS representative at financialaidservices@auamed.org.
+For more information, please email an SFS representative at financialaidservices@auamed.org or call (212) 661-8899 option 4.